Association of Persecutees of the Nazi Regime – Federation of Antifascists: German Democratic Republic (former East Germany)

 In 1949 and 1950, the Stalinist purges had repercussions in the Soviet occupation zone, later to become the German Democratic Republic (GDR), with the SED accusing leading members of the VVN of being agents of the west.
 At the same time, in connection with the Rudolf Slánský trial in the former Czechoslovakia, the policies of the GDR leadership began to evidence an increasing anti-semitism toward the Jewish Communists who had fled to western countries after 1933.
 Julius Meyer, an SED member and elected member of the People's Chamber, Hans Freund and other Jewish members of the VVN fled to West Germany in December 1952 and January 1953 because of the threat of persecution.
 Even Leo Zuckerman, a former state secretary and co-author of the GDR constitution, fled to the west.

-Without the consultation of the VVN, the decision was made on January 15, 1953 to dissolve the organization.
-The VVN's publishing house was dissolved and in its place the Committee of Anti-fascist Resistance Fighters (Komitee der antifaschistischen Widerstandskämpfer) was set up.
+Without the consultation of the VVN, the decision was made on 15 January 1953, to dissolve the organization.
+The VVN's publishing house was dissolved and in its place the Committee of Antifascist Resistance Fighters (Komitee der antifaschistischen Widerstandskämpfer) was set up.
 The overnight dissolution of the VVN met little opposition from within the organization itself.
 The Committee maintained close contact with the VVN in the Federal Republic of Germany (FRG).

-In 1990, after the democratic revolution in the GDR, the Association of Former Participants of the Anti-Fascist Resistance, Persecutees and Survivors (Interessenverband ehemaliger Teilnehmer am antifaschistischen Widerstand, Verfolgter des Naziregimes und Hinterbliebener) (IVVdN) took over as successor to the Committee.
+In 1990, after the democratic revolution in the GDR, the Association of Former Participants of the Anti-Fascist Resistance, Persecutees and Survivors (Interessenverband ehemaliger Teilnehmer am antifaschistischen Widerstand, Verfolgter des Naziregimes und Hinterbliebener) (IVVdN) took over as successor to the committee.
 In October 2002, the IVVdN merged with the West German VVN, forming one organization for all of Germany.